 Opened in 2010, this private museum is at once one of Oklahoma City's most unusual and most prestigious.
 The main attraction consists of the bones of 300 different animal species, and there are another 5000 specimens that are not always on exhibit.
 The educational displays are taxonomically exhibited.
 All five vertebrate classes of animals are exhibited over here.
 The exhibit explain Animal Anatomy, forensic pathology, and animal adaptation and locomotion.
 Taking over 30 years to compile by Jay Villemarette, this used to be America's only skeleton Museum.

-Museum Of Osteology Information
+Museum Of Osteology Travel Tips

 - Food and drink may not be brought into the museum but can be enjoyed on the picnic Pavilion outside.